abhishekkumar085/Book-Library-Backend/Readme.md

-# Book Library
+# Employee Management

-Welcome to the Book Library application!
-This application allows users to manage a collection of books, including adding, updating, and deleting book entries.
+Welcome to the Employee Management application!
+This application allows users to manage a collection of books, including adding, updating, and deleting employee entries.

 ## Features